[in case you are interested to have a look at some source code develeoped by me, please look here (in German)]

 - A paper on my earlier research in cosmology has the title Global Dynamics, Blow-Up, and Bianchi Cosmology.

-In case you are interested, please find more on my research in
+Please find more on my research in

 Non-Linear Dynamics and Artificial Intelligence in the section below.